 - If prostate cancer screening test results aren’t normal

 - What are the signs and symptoms of prostate cancer?

 What is prostate cancer?

-The prostate's job is to make some of the fluid that protects and nourishes sperm cells in semen, making the semen more liquid.
+The prostate’s job is to make some of the fluid that protects and nourishes sperm cells in semen, making the semen more liquid.
 Just behind the prostate are glands called seminal vesicles that make most of the fluid for semen.
-The urethra, which is the tube that carries urine and semen out of the body through the penis, goes through the center of the prostate.
+The urethra, the tube that carries urine and semen out of the body through the penis, goes through the center of the prostate.

 The prostate usually stays at about the same size or grows slowly in adults, as long as male hormones are present.